A classic French-style Saucisson made in Somerset

 Sold in: 1 x 250g.

-Ingredients: British pork, curing salt (contains preservatives E250 and E252), spices, garlic, dextrose, cultures.
+Ingredients: British pork, rose veal, curing salt (contains preservatives E250 and E252), spices, garlic, dextrose, cultures.

 Nutritional Data (typical values per 100g)